RolfChung/pyspark_performance-and-cleaning/README.md

 # Summmary

 <p>
-Data sets consistings of millions and more observations are exceeding the capacities of a single machine.
+Data sets consisting of millions and more observations are exceeding the capacities of a single machine.
 Based on the Hadoop distributed file system Apache Spark offers a solution for processing large, big data sets by building a virtual machine managing file chunks on distributed worker nodes.
 The goal here is to apply methods for preparing, cleaning and optimizing data sets.
-This support a smooth execution with good performance.
+This supports a smooth execution with good performance.
 </p>

 <p>